namaswic/A-Study-of-Identical-Apps-in-UIKit-and-SwiftUI-Including-a-Combined-App/README.md

 - [UIKit App](https://github.com/namaswic/InfiniteScrollingWithUIKit) - Source code of the app developed using UIKit.
 - [SwiftUI App](https://github.com/namaswic/InfiniteScrollWithSwiftUI) - Source code of the app developed using SwiftUI.
-- [SwiftUI in UIViewController](https://github.com/namaswic/InfiniteScrollingWithUIViewControllerAndSwiftUI) - Source code of the app developed using SwiftUI views embedded in a UIViewController.
+- [Combined App](https://github.com/namaswic/InfiniteScrollingWithUIViewControllerAndSwiftUI) - Source code of the app developed using SwiftUI views embedded in a UIViewController.

 ## Survey Result